MaxInTheMiddle/MaxInTheMiddle/README.md

 💻 **Cybersecurity Analyst | Blue & Red Team Enthusiast | Threat Hunter**
 🔒 Passionate about offensive security, detection engineering, and endpoint defense.
+I created this GitHub account as a quick reference hub for my pentesting methodology and CTF notes.

 ---